kosbr/kosbr.github.io/_posts/2017-09-19-creation-swarm.markdown

 If redis is moved, data will be destroyed.
 Sometimes it is ok.

-### Step7: Create elasticseach cluster
+### Step7: Create elasticseach service

-On every elastic node
+On elastic node
 {% highlight bash %}
 sysctl -w vm.max_map_count=262144
 mkdir /es-data